alejandro-sanchez-diez/python-training/README.md

-# Python training 14/12/2025
+# Python training repository

-This repository contains my personal solutions for learning purposese to coding challenges.
+This repository contains my personal solutions to python challenges.
 Original challenges belong to their respective platforms, links provided in each file.

+> 14/12/2025 ASD